-The ultra-mainstream magazine’s New York bureau chief Matthew Bishop has not only spoken up for gold, he has written a book about it: In Gold We Trust?
+Recently, even unexpected sources have been expressing support for gold investment.
+The Economist, a highly reputable magazine, has taken note of this trend, with its New York bureau chief Matthew Bishop authoring a book on the topic, entitled In Gold We Trust?
 The Future of Money in an Age of Uncertainty.